 If you’re looking for a small, solid, no nonsense dive bar, The Rail Pub is the place to go.
 Located just off of City Market but mostly just populated with locals, this is a great spot to grab a 40 oz. beer for $5 (you heard right), eat some peanuts (just leave the shells on the floor) and get away from all the craziness of the day.
 There’s a nice outdoor seating area on the second floor, darts, pool, and karaoke are available, and a cozy fireplace for during the winter!

 Garibaldi’s is the most upscale Italian restaurant in Savannah.
-Housed in an old 1871 German firehouse, the restaurant is sumptuously decorated with two floors, the grand upstairs ballroom has a private bar that can accommodate parties up to 120 people.
-It’s best to make reservations for this busy restaurant on weekends, but during the week you should probably be seated fairly quickly.
+Housed in an old 1871 German firehouse, the restaurant is sumptuously decorated with two floors.
+The grand upstairs ballroom has a private bar that can accommodate parties up to 120 people.
+It’s best to make reservations for this busy restaurant on weekends.
+During the week you should probably be seated fairly quickly.

 Start off with a glass of wine from the very extensive wine list from all parts of the world.
 Then try an appetizer like the poached pear salad or littleneck clams.
 The most popular item that the restaurant is famous for is the crispy diamond scored flounder served with apricot shallot sauce.
 Every pasta you can think of from Cajun chicken fettucine, veal parmigiana, or orecchiette carbonara is on the menu.
 All pastas also come with the option to add a lobster tail, and who could say no to that?